CHRISCARLON/nwg-innovation-festival-2025-collab-tool/README.md

 ## Coordinate System Note

-The queries use the British National Grid (EPSG:27700) coordinate system, which is standard for UK-based geographic data.
+The bbox, bbox_crs, and crs query parametres use the British National Grid (EPSG:27700) coordinate system.